 Basis for Product Liability Claims

 The first thing you should consider is whether you used the product as intended and according to the manufacturer’s instructions.
 If you blatantly ignored warning labels, then it can be difficult to hold anyone else accountable.
 However, if you used the product as intended or in a way that the manufacturer should have foreseen, then you may have grounds for a claim.
 You may also need to show that you weren’t aware of any product dangers.
 Using a product that you know is defective and/or dangerous will work against your case.

 Types of Product Liability Cases

 There are a few ways to approach the legal grounds for product liability cases.
 You can claim breach of implied warranty, negligence, or violation of Chapter 93A.
 Let’s take a closer look at each one of these.

 Breach of Implied Warranty

 This is the most common type of product liability case.
 It covers quite a broad set of circumstances including defects caused at any point in the supply chain.
 For instance, the original design may be defective, the manufacturing process may have used poor materials, or the distribution process somehow altered the product and made it unsafe.
-Failing to warn consumers about dangers related to a product also falls under implied warranty.
+Failing to warn consumers about dangers related to a product also falls under an implied warranty.

 Negligence goes beyond poor design, manufacturing, etc. To argue negligence, you must first prove that the other party had a duty to provide some level of reasonable care to you (as a consumer) and failed to do so.
-Negligence can involve overt acts, such as ignoring or attempting to hide known dangers, or even product defects.
+Negligence can involve overt acts, such as ignoring or attempting to hide known dangers or even product defects.
 It’s also worth noting that multiple parties can share in negligence.